 All but the code Response Type value, which is defined by OAuth 2.0 [RFC6749], are defined in the OAuth 2.0 Multiple Response Type Encoding Practices [OAuth.Responses] specification.
-Note that while OAuth 2.0 also defines the token Response Type value for the Implicit Flow, OpenID Connect does not use this Response Type, since no ID Token is returned.
+Note that while OAuth 2.0 also defines the token Response Type value for the Implicit Flow, OpenID Connect does not use this Response Type, since no ID Token would be returned.

 2.1.
 Authentication using the Authorization Code Flow